-The following tips are based on our experience with children and music, our experience as parents with kids & screens, and our brief experience (since mid-March) making music in Zoom with our teachers and participating in our own family’s activities in the platform.
-We know that many of you are becoming Zoom experts.
+The following tips are based on our experience with children and music, our experience as parents with kids & screens, and our brief experience (since mid-March 2020) making music in Zoom with our teachers and participating in our own family’s activities in the platform.
+We know that many of you are Zoom experts.
 If you have something to add to this list for our community, please let us know.

 - If you’re signed up for one of our online PLAY music class times, we will send you a Meeting ID and password by the day before your first class.
-(This ID & password will be the same for the whole month at your scheduled time.)
+(This ID & password will be the same for the whole session at your scheduled time.)

 - The main controls you’ll want to understand in Zoom are for changing the view: For most of the class time, “Speaker View” will give you a view of your teacher with the other participants off to the side; “Gallery View” will give you a grid of all the participants.

 - Use “Pin Video,” which you’ll find by clicking on the three dots on anyone’s picture, to lock one participant as your main view.

 - Optional (but appreciated): When you join the class, click on your own window in Zoom and choose the option to “rename” yourself.
 Type in your child(ren)’s first name(s).